 We stock a large amount of dice here at D20 Collective, in a number of materials and mediums.
 You can browse by type or material and even filter down by other attributes like opacity, color, and transparency, among others.
 Here is a list of dice types we stock currently (with more on the way).

 These are the most common type of DND dice sets and come in many variations.
 They are constructed of molded plastic and are durable and inexpensive.
-There are many different attributes to filter down and find your perfect set - Opacity, Luminescence, Pattern, Layers, and of course color.
+There are many different attributes to filter down and find your perfect set - Opacity, Luminescence, Pattern, Layers, color and number color.

-Light weight with a more organic feel, wood dice come in a variety of different types from zebra wood to american oak.
-We even make a set from old Whiskey Barrels.
+Light weight with a more organic feel, wood dice come in a variety of different types from zebra wood to American oak.
 There are fewer options here than plastic and metal, but the simplicity of wood evokes an elegance not found in any other material.

 Most TTRPGs, including Dungeons & Dragons utilize the standard D20 system which relies on 7 different types of dice to perform various functions throughout the game.
 In turn, most dice sets sold are 7 pieces, as to offer the minimum required to play the game.
 The dice included in a 7 piece set are as follows: d4, d6, d8, two d10 (one of which is a percentile die), d12, and the all-powerful D20.
 As players advance however, the need for more dice arises, hence the 11 piece sets.
 We currently offer only a few of these, but plan on adding many more (we hear you!).
 The 11 piece sets include everything in the 7 piece set plus an additional D20 and 3 more d6s.